Now PlayingThe Bletchley Circle Season 2 Preview

-Next, in Uncustomed Goods finds Millie branching out into what she believes to be a harmless sideline of dealing in unaccustomed goods.
-This endeavor leads to her being kidnapped and held in a seedy hotel by some gangsters.
-On discovering this, Alice goes to Jean and Lucy to help.
-The girls start to investigate in order to save their friend and, as they do so, uncover a much darker, hidden world of crime.
+Next, Millie branches out into what she believes to be a harmless sideline of dealing in uncustomed goods.
+This endeavor leads to her abduction by a crime ring involved in trading perfume, cigarettes and stockings — and in human trafficking.
+She is held in a seedy hotel by the gangsters.
+On discovering this, Alice goes to Jean and Lucy for help.
+The girls start investigating in order to save their friend and, as they do so, uncover a much darker, hidden world of crime.

 After her release, Millie is determined to help those sold into prostitution.
 Millie, Jean, Lucy and Alice decide to tip off Customs and Excise to intercept a contraband shipment and catch the traffickers.